StrikeVaults/FalconOne/README.md

 ## 3. Tool Overview

-FalconOne is based on PHP functions that collects and triggers browser's information functionalities via disguised HTML and CSS templates.
+FalconOne Lite is based on PHP functions that collects and triggers browser's information functionalities via disguised HTML and CSS templates.
-FalconOne is coded as explained below:
+FalconOne Lite is coded as explained below:

 ### 3.1.
 Landing Page(s)